jbock-java/zerobuilder/values.md

 there has to exist one corresponding _projection_, i.e. a getter or instance field, for each goal parameter.
 This is the case in `Message.java`.

-The following structure will be generated (omitting `public` keyword and other code):
+The following class will be generated:

 ````java
 @Generated final class MessageBuilders {